projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-memmgt.rst

 ************

 In ACRN, the hypervisor only virtualizes MTRRs fixed range (0~1MB).
-The HV sets MTRRs of the fixed range as Write-Back for UOS, and the SOS reads native MTRRs of the fixed range set by BIOS.
+The HV sets MTRRs of the fixed range as Write-Back for a User VM, and the Service VM reads native MTRRs of the fixed range set by BIOS.

 If the guest physical address is not in the fixed range (0~1MB), the